Greece and Germany: an economic partnership with potential – DW – 09/06/2024

 Thanks to rising income in the tourism sector, Greece has also posted a high primary budget surplus in recent years.
 Put simply, this means that it has been earning more than it has been spending.
 What's more, it is able to refinance its debt at historically low interest rates.

-Nevertheless, there is no cause for complacency, especially as a debt-to-GDP ratio of just under 159% is forecast for the country in 2024.
+This is no cause for complacency though because a debt-to-GDP ratio of just under 159% is forecast for the country in 2024.

 This is higher than it was before the start of the sovereign debt crisis simply because economic performance shrank by a quarter as a result of the crisis.